Unlock The Secret Benefits Of Exercise 25 Endocrine Structure And Function – What Doctors Won’t Tell You!

 Resistance training — Triggers the biggest growth hormone and testosterone spikes.
 Supports muscle protein synthesis.
 Great for metabolic health.

 High-intensity interval training (HIIT) — Produces strong catecholamine and cortisol responses.
-Very effective for metabolic conditioning but requires adequate recovery.
+Very effective for metabolic conditioning but requires adequate recovery Not complicated — just consistent..

 Endurance/aerobic exercise — Increases cortisol over prolonged periods.
 Can boost endorphins dramatically.
 Very high volumes may suppress testosterone and thyroid function if not managed.

 Low-intensity steady state (LISS) — Gentle on the endocrine system.
 Good for active recovery.
-Supports insulin sensitivity without major stress hormone spikes And that's really what it comes down to..
+Supports insulin sensitivity without major stress hormone spikes It's one of those things that adds up..

 Common Mistakes People Make